 Adult CHD patients and any such exceptions will be monitored with other exception requests in concert with the post-implementation monitoring of the heart allocation proposal.
-In monitoring the new allocation policy, the Committee will monitor pre- and post-transplant outcomes as well as access to transplant for specific sub-populations of transplant candidates including ACHD patients.
+In monitoring the new allocation policy, the Committee will monitor pre- and post-transplant outcomes as well as access to transplant for specific sub-populations of transplant candidates including ACHD patients every six months for 2-3 years as the Committee sees fit.